Back to Knowledgebase

 • Air dry on a clean surface

-• Sanitize once daily (boiling, steam bags, or a sterilizer)
+• Sanitize once daily by boiling, using steam bags, or using a sterilizer

-• Follow the manufacturer's guidelines for your specific pump
+• Follow the manufacturer's instructions for your specific pump

 Source

-This article draws on information from Ammehjelpen.
-You can find the original guidance there.
+This article is based on guidance from Ammehjelpen.
+You can find the original source on their site.

 This content is for informational purposes only and does not replace professional medical advice.
 Consult your healthcare provider for personalized guidance.